temporalio/documentation/kb/prometheus-grafana-setup-cloud.md

 Before you set up your Temporal Cloud metrics, ensure that you have the following:

 - [Global Admin privileges](/cloud#account-level-roles) to the Temporal Cloud account.
 - [CA certificate and key](/cloud/how-to-manage-certificates-in-temporal-cloud) for the Observability integration.
-You will need the certificate to set up the Observability endpoint in Temporal Cloud, and the end-entity certificate and key when setting up this endpoint in Grafana for the Temporal Cloud metrics.
+You will need the certificate to set up the Observability endpoint in Temporal Cloud.

-The following steps describe how to set up your Observability on Temporal Cloud to generate an endpoint:
+The following steps describe how to set up Observability on Temporal Cloud to generate an endpoint:

 1. Log in to Temporal Cloud UI as a Global Admin.
-2. Go to Settings and select Integrations.
+2. Go to **Settings** and select **Integrations**.
-3. Select **Configure Observability** (if you’re setting it up for the first time) or click **Edit** (if it was already configured before).
+3. Select **Configure Observability** (if you’re setting it up for the first time) or click **Edit** in the Observability section (if it was already configured before).
 4. Add your root CA certificate (.pem) and save it.
    Note that if an observability endpoint is already set up, you can append your root CA certificate here to use the generated observability endpoint with your instance of Grafana.
 5. To test your endpoint, run the following command on your host:
    `curl -v --cert <path to your client-cert.pem> --key <path to your client-cert.key> "<your generated Temporal Cloud prometheus_endpoint>/api/v1/query?query=temporal_cloud_v0_state_transition_count"`.
-   If you have Workflows running on a namespace in your Temporal Cloud instance, you should see some data as a result of running this command.
+   If you have Workflows running on a Namespace in your Temporal Cloud instance, you should see some data as a result of running this command.
 6. Copy the HTTP API endpoint that is generated (it is shown in the UI).

 This endpoint should be configured as a data source for Temporal Cloud metrics in Grafana.